 - ongoing – employed on a continuing basis to perform ongoing functions

-- executive – includes Public Service senior executives employed under contracts starting before the implementation of the Government Sector Employment Act 2013 (GSE Act); senior executives employed under Division 4 of Part 4 of the GSE Act; and other public sector senior executives under contract arrangements, including NSW Health Service, Transport Service and NSW Police Force executives
+- executive – includes Public Service senior executives employed under contracts starting before the implementation of the Government Sector Employment Act 2013 (GSE Act); senior executives employed under Division 4 of Part 4 of the GSE Act; and other public sector senior executives under contract arrangements, including Health, Transport and Police executives.

-- other – all other employment categories, including cadets, trainees, apprentices, retained staff, sessional workers and statutory appointees.
+- other – all other employment categories including cadets, trainees, apprentices, retained staff, sessional workers, seasonal workers and statutory appointees.

 |Full-time equivalent (FTE) workforce